Nola’s pitching, Bruce’s power lead Phillies over Mets 8-3

-NEW YORK (AP) — Aaron Nola held the Mets hitless into the sixth inning, Jay Bruce homered twice and the Philadelphia Phillies quieted New York with an 8-3 victory Sunday.
+Nola held the Mets hitless into the sixth inning, Bruce homered twice and the Phillies quieted New York with an 8-3 victory Sunday.

+The Phils headed into the break at 47-43 — they were 53-42 at this point last year and envisioned more after adding Bryce Harper, J.T.
+Realmuto, Andrew McCutchen and others in an offseason push.

+“I think we all know that we underachieved in the first half,” said Bruce, a big hitter since being acquired in June.

+“I feel like we can make a run at this thing,” manager Mickey Callaway said.
+“We can sneak into that wild card, sneak back in this division.
+Look what the Nationals have done in a 2 1/2-week period.”

+“Anything can happen in baseball, I’ve seen it all.
+We need to have a sense of urgency because of the possibilities.
+And in my mind, anything’s possible,” he said.

-Rookie Pete Alonso hit his 30th home run to break up Nola’s no-hit bid.
+The Mets’ highlight of the day: Rookie All-Star Pete Alonso hit his 30th home run to break up Nola’s no-hit bid.

 Bruce drove in four runs against his former team and Rhys Hoskins homered as the Phillies took two of three in the series.

-The Phils headed into the All-Star break at 47-43 — they were 53-42 at this point last year, before adding Bryce Harper, J.T.
-Realmuto, Andrew McCutchen and more in an offseason push.

-The feuding NL East rivals kept their cool and there were no warnings from the umpires, a day after a tense game in which Jake Arrieta hit Todd Frazier and later said if the Mets veteran was still upset, “he can come see me and I’ll put a dent in his skull.”
+The feuding division rivals kept their cool and there were no warnings from the umpires, a day after a tense game in which Jake Arrieta hit Todd Frazier and later said if the Mets veteran was still upset, “he can come see me and I’ll put a dent in his skull.”

 Hoskins was hit in the left thigh by a pitch from reliever Wilmer Font in the seventh.
 As fans cheered, Hoskins spun around and slung a leg guard toward the dugout, then took his base without incident.